 planned in the Port of Wilmington, Delaware are currently under review and subject to change.

 As soon as we have more information we will post online.

-Navy League of the United States, Hampton Roads takes great pride in supporting the Navy in bringing USS Delaware (SSN 791) into the Fleet on April 4, 2020.
+Navy League of the United States, Hampton Roads takes great pride in supporting the Navy in bringing USS Delaware (SSN 791) into the Fleet.
 The time honored tradition of Commissioning a boat includes several special events that surround the actual ceremony itself.